opencog/atomspace/opencog/bench-mst/README.md

 * Yuret published an O(N^3) algo.

 * The "state of the art" projective MST algo is the "Eisner algo", and its O(N^3).
-So we currntly match state-of-the-art.
+So we currently match state-of-the-art.

-In fact, we can beat state of the arrt, if we use a scoring function that eliminates edge lenghts of greater than 6.
+In fact, we can beat state of the art, if we use a scoring function that eliminates edge lengths of greater than 6.
 That algo runs at O(N^3) up to about N=10, and thereafter runs at O(N^2.3) See `boruvka-701K.png` and `boruvka-701K-limit.dat` for the raw data.